Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Algorithmic and Experimental Specifications

-\textbf{Hyper-parameters.} We provide a list of the utilized hyper-parameters for \textit{GPL-SAC} in Table~\ref{tab:gplsac_hyper}.
-The majority of the chosen hyper-parameters follows closely the seminal \textit{SAC} papers \citep{sac, sac-alg}, with some exceptions to improve performance and stability.
-For instance, consistently with \citet{redq}, we employ an ensemble of ten action-value models and increase the update-to-data ratio to twenty.
-We also utilize increased targets for the automatic entropy adjustments of $\alpha$, as described by \citet{mbpo}.
+\textbf{Hyper-parameters.} We provide a list of the utilized hyper-parameters for GPL-SAC in Table~\ref{tab:gplsac_hyper}.
+The majority of the chosen hyper-parameters follow closely the seminal SAC papers \citep{sac, sac-alg}, with some exceptions to account for modern implementation advancements.
+For instance, consistently with recent literature, we employ increased model-ensembles and update-to-data ratios which appear to be crucial components for sample-efficiency in RL (see \citep{sunrise, redq, mbpo} and also Appendix~\ref{appsub:ens}-\ref{appsub:utd}).
+To be consistent with the compared baselines we use ten action-value models and a UTD of twenty.
 Additionally, we employ a simplified version of the modern architecture from \citet{deeper-deep-RL} to parameterize the action-value models, as depicted in Figure~\ref{figure:modern-arch}.
 This architecture follows many of the practices introduced by recent work to stabilize transformer training \citep{preln-trans}.
 Specifically, we employ a single hidden residual block with layer normalization \citep{layernorm} followed by two fully-connected layers regularized with spectral normalization \citep{sngan}.
+While we observed relatively small performance improvements for this choice over a simpler 3-layer fully-connected architecture (see Appendix~\ref{appsub:ens}), we also observed only marginal extra computational demand, with our GPL-SAC still running considerably faster than REDQ (see Appendix~\ref{appsub:comp_scaling}).
 Throughout all architectures, we keep the hidden dimensionality fixed to 256.
-We initialize the uncertainty regularizer with $\beta=0.5$ to reflect the penalization magnitude of clipped double Q-learning.
+We initialize the uncertainty regularizer with $\beta=0.5$ to reflect the penalization magnitude of clipped double Q-learning (see Appendix~\ref{app:pen}).
+Following \citet{sac-alg}, the entropy coefficient $\alpha$ is adaptively updated at each training iteration based on a policy target entropy $\hat{H}$.
+In particular, this follows a dual optimization procedure to keep the estimated average policy entropy close to $\hat{H}$, as described in Line 17 of Algorithm~\ref{alg:GPLsac}.
+We follow the values of $\hat{H}$ from \citet{mbpo}.
 We learn $\beta$ using dual TD-learning with the same optimizer used for adjusting the value of $\alpha$.